vulcanize/cosmos-sdk/plugin/README.md

-    on = false # turn the plugin system, as a whole, on or off disabled = ["list", "of", "plugin", "names", "to", "disable"] dir = "the directory to load non-preloaded plugins from; defaults to "

-[streaming] # a mapping of plugin-specific streaming service parameters, mapped to their pluginFileName
-    [streaming.file] # the specific parameters for the file streaming service plugin keys = ["list", "of", "store", "keys", "we", "want", "to", "expose", "for", "this", "streaming", "service"] writeDir = "path to the write directory" prefix = "optional prefix to prepend to the generated file names"
+    on = false # turn the plugin system, as a whole, on or off disabled = ["list", "of", "plugin", "names", "to", "disable"] dir = "the directory to load non-preloaded plugins from; defaults to " [plugins.streaming] # a mapping of plugin-specific streaming service parameters, mapped to their pluginFileName [plugins.streaming.file] # the specific parameters for the file streaming service plugin keys = ["list", "of", "store", "keys", "we", "want", "to", "expose", "for", "this", "streaming", "service"] writeDir = "path to the write directory" prefix = "optional prefix to prepend to the generated file names"
 ```

 As mentioned above, some plugins can be preloaded.
 This means they do not need to be loaded from the specified `plugins.dir` and instead